darkarena1/angular-persistence/README.md

 # jsg-persistence
 >Library to aid in a consistent implementation of browser storage including memory, session, and local storage.

-This project allows you to persist data within an **Angular 5** (for olders versions, visit https://github.com/darkarena1/angular-persistence) application written in _TypeScript_, _ES6_ or _ES5_.
+This project allows you to persist data within an **Angular 6** (for 5.2.x version visit https://github.com/jserra91/angular-persistence/tree/5.2.x and for other olders versions, visit https://github.com/darkarena1/angular-persistence) application written in _TypeScript_, _ES6_ or _ES5_.
 The implementations of the various storage techniques have been expanded and normalized such that no specific knowledge should be needed of the various storage types and thier uses.
 In addition, the library will help with cleanup of persistent cached data by keeping track of which data has been loaded and where it is put.

 ## Contents